kemmersachiel/maven/README.md

 * Click on **Choose File** and select the **maven_db.sql** file from your zip files and click **Go**.
 * Click [maven-main](http://localhost/maven-main/) to access the Application.

-**Note:** If you can't access phpmyadmin, chech your Xampp installation again.
+**Note:** If you can't access phpmyadmin, check your Xampp installation again.

 At this point, you have successfully completed your Installation and your Testing Environment is ready.
 Click [maven-main](http://localhost/maven-main/) to access the Application.